flatironinstitute/sciware/24_Types/main.md

 ```

 - ```points["Kushim"][1]``` is a list of how many points Kushim got on each question
-on the first Accounting exam at Uruk University.
+on the first Accounting exam at Uruk University

 ### Type Aliases